JoJo isn't done yet

 For ten years she wouldn’t release an album, only offering fans a few new bits of music she could squeeze through the cracks here and there.
 Then, in 2016 she returned with Mad Love.
 And in 2018, she made the decision to rerecord her first two albums “out of absolute necessity.”
 Blackground hasn’t released much of their music to streaming, which is why you won’t find some of Aaliyah, Timbaland, and Toni Braxton’s work on the apps.
 “Not only was I missing out on serious money, but so were the producers and writers behind the songs,” she says.

-More recently, she dropped good to know, a Grammy-winning collection of intimate R&B tracks.
+More recently, she dropped good to know, a Grammy-deserving collection of intimate R&B tracks.

 We recently caught up via video chat to talk about her experience in the music industry, advice for Taylor Swift, and what’s on the list to tackle in the coming year.